-48. The College provides buses to transport participants from their accommodation at Piwoyi to the College for lectures and other engagements.
-Participants, who have cause to bring their cars from their residence to the College, are to make use of Participants' Car Park located within the College premises.
-Participants' cars should not be parked in spaces provided for College permanent staff and members of Faculty.
-International participants coming with their cars are to procure valid International Drivers' Licence and comply with the requisite customs documentation at the port of entry.
-However, participants without their cars could make private arrangements for their transportation after official hours.
+47. The College provides buses to transport only international participants from their accommodation at Piwoyi to the College for lectures and other engagements.
+All other Participants are expected to transport themselves to and from the College.
+Participants are to use only designated car parks within the College premises.
+International participants coming with their cars are to obtain valid international drivers' license and comply with the requisite customs documentation at the port of entry.